planet-ai-2023/planet-ai-2023.github.io/_posts/2024-3-25-recorded-presentation-ai-ethics.md

 tags: [ webinars, AI, resources ]
 ---

-Researchers, Irene Lee and Helen Zhang, talked about AI+Ethics Framing and Its Integration in the Middle School “Developing AI Literacy” (DAILy) Curriculum from the MIT STEP Lab and Boston College.
+Researchers, Irene Lee and Helen Zhang, talks about AI+Ethics Framing and Its Integration in the Middle School “Developing AI Literacy” (DAILy) Curriculum from the MIT STEP Lab and Boston College.

 <div class="col-12 col-md-9 col-lg-9 mb-9 gx-1">